Post-Surgery & Injury Rehabilitation: Regain Strength & Mobility Safely

 Here are some physical rehabilitation retreat examples offered by Healing Holidays:

-Better Movement at Mount Med Resort If you are looking to improve your mobility after suffering an injury, undergoing rehabilitation post-surgery or because of other health complications such as osteoarthritis and rheumatism then the Better Movement programmes at Mount Med Resort could be just the ticket.
-Available over various durations, these programmes are based on the latest in exercise and sports science, using physical therapy, performance recovery and enhancement technologies to help enhance your overall mobility, prevent injuries and reduce pain.
+Ortho Mobility & Motion at Mount Med Resort If you are looking to improve your mobility after suffering an injury, undergoing rehabilitation post-surgery or because of other health complications such as osteoarthritis and rheumatism then the Ortho Mobility & Motion programme at Mount Med Resort could be just the ticket.
+Available over various durations, this programme is based on the latest in exercise and sports science, using physical therapy, performance recovery and enhancement technologies to help enhance your overall mobility, prevent injuries and reduce pain.

 Recovery & Rehabilitation at Palazzo Fiuggi Ideal for those recovering from orthopaedic surgery, trauma, or a musculoskeletal condition, this programme begins with a comprehensive medical evaluation, including diagnostic imaging and functional movement assessments, conducted by Palazzo Fiuggi’s multidisciplinary medical team.
 Based on this evaluation, a tailored treatment plan is then developed, combining advanced rehabilitation techniques, manual therapy, and progressive reconditioning.